Skip to main content

 Gilbert’s story begins with a question that many women in their thirties, forties, and beyond might relate to: What if you have everything you’re supposed to want and yet feel miserable?
 A big house, a caring husband, a safe path forward, all checked off on life’s checklist, yet something gnaws at her soul.

 In Eat, Pray, Love, Gilbert confesses that she didn’t want the traditional markers of “success”—children, a settled home life, and stability.
 The honesty of her declaration feels like she is willing to admit something society often frowns upon: not every woman is destined for motherhood.
 "I don't want to be married anymore.
-I don't want to live in this big house.
 I don't want to have kids."
 This was her truth, and the courage to voice it, to rebel against the norm, is the initial act of her journey.
 Gilbert chooses to walk away, to seek the unknown.

 Her story is one of rebellion—not against society, but against the life that didn’t feel like hers.
 The divorce that follows is messy, and it leaves her broken but ready for a transformation.